MicrosoftDocs/sql-docs/docs/reporting-services/lesson-7-add-drillthrough-action-on-parent-report.md

 ms.topic: conceptual
 ms.custom: updatefrequency5
 ---
-# Lesson 7: Add Drillthrough Action on Parent Report
+# Lesson 7: Add a drillthrough action on the parent report
 After you add a ReportViewer control to the website application, your next step is to add a drillthrough action on the parent report.

 ### To add drillthrough action on the parent report